gh123man/Swigo/README.md

 ## Usage

-1. Add `https://github.com/gh123man/Swigo` as a swift package dependency to your project.
+1. Add `https://github.com/gh123man/Swigo` as a Swift package dependency to your project.
 2. `import Swigo` and have fun!

 ## Documentation